 Retired participants must be age 55 or older at retirement.
-At June 30, 2021, the following employees were covered by the benefit terms:
+At June 30, 2020, the following employees were covered by the benefit terms:

-Inactive members or beneficiaries currently receiving benefit payments 0
+Inactive employees or beneficiaries currently receiving benefit payments 0

-Active members 54
+Active employees 54

 Total 54

-Total OPEB Liability - The City's total OPEB liability of \$82,301 was measured as of June 30, 2021 and was determined by an actuarial valuation as of July 1, 2019.
+Total OPEB Liability - The City's total OPEB liability of \$79,956 was measured as of June 30, 2020 and was determined by an actuarial valuation as of July 1, 2019.

-Actuarial Assumptions - The total OPEB liability in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions and the entry age normal actuarial cost method, applied to all periods included in the measurements.
+Actuarial Assumptions - The total OPEB liability in the June 30, 2020 actuarial valuation was determined using the following actuarial assumptions and the entry age normal actuarial cost method, applied to all periods included in the measurements.

-Rate of inflation (effective July 1, 2019) 2.50% per annum Rates of salary increase (effective July 1, 2019) 3.00% per year, 3.50% compounded annually Discount rate (effective July 1, 2019) 3.50% compounded annually Healthcare cost trend rate (effective June 30, 2019) 5.50% initial rate decreasing by .25% annually to an ultimate rate of 4.50%
+Rate of inflation (effective July 1, 2019) 2.50% per annum Rates of salary increase (effective July 1, 2019) 3.00% per year, Discount rate (effective July 1, 2019) 3.50% compounded annually Healthcare cost trend rate (effective June 30, 2019) 5.50% initial rate decreasing by .25% annually to an ultimate rate of 4.50%